01-edu/public/subjects/social-network/README.md

 ### Frontend

 Frontend development is the art of creating sites and web applications that render on the "client-side".
-It includes everything that users experience directly: text colors and styles, images, graphs and tables, buttons, colors, and navigation menu.
-It focus on making request to the backend in order to get specific chunks of data to be used or send data to be stored on the backend.
+It includes everything that users experience directly: text colors and styles, images, graphs and tables, buttons, colors, and navigation menus.
+It focuses on making requests to the backend in order to get specific chunks of data to be used or send data to be stored on the backend.

 HTML, CSS, and Javascript are the languages used for frontend development.
 Responsiveness and performance are two main objectives of the frontend.
-It can be used frontend frameworks to simplify a developers work.
+Frontend frameworks may be used to simplify a developers work.

 #### Framework